Child Care Providers

 How Do I become listed with DHS to receive child care Subsidies?

 Some families receive assistance through DHS to pay for child care.
 If you have such a family who's children you care for and you are not yet listed with DHS, the listing form should come directly from the family's caseworker to insure you are linked to that family.
 If you have not yet been connected to a family, you can download a Pre-listing form.
 More info on the program can also be found on the Oregon Child Care Provider Information page.
-Before listing with DHS you must complete a Health & Safety Module online.
+Before listing with DHS you must complete Introduction to Child Care Health and Safety, Recognizing and Reporting Child Abuse and Neglect (RRCAN), and Infant and Child CPR/First Aid.

 How do I become a Licensed Child Care Facility?